chkob/TA-Lib.NETCore/README.md

 ## Installation

-A compiled binary of TALib.NETStandard2.0 is provided by the `TALib.NETCore` NuGet package.
+A compiled binary of TALib.NETStandard2.0 is provided by the `TALib.NetStandard2.0` NuGet package.
 To install it, run the following command in the Package Manager Console:

 ```shell
     Install-Package TALib.NETStandard2.0